intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 `api_key` | Each client application has a key which is used to configure basic authentication and data provenance. |

 ### Body parameters
-The the `product-filter` parameter allows the request to be filtered to restrict query data to certain products only.
+The `product-filter` body parameter optionally allows `/energy` data to be filtered for specific products.
+The parameter provides a hierarchical schema to specify one or product categories, subcategopries, and types.

-The returned data will contain records for *any* of the product types, categories and subcategories specified in the `product-filter` parameter.
+The response will contain data for *any* of the product categories, subcategories, and product types specified in the parameter.

+- If the `product-filter` parameter is not provided data will be returned for all products.

+- If multiple products are specified data will be returned for *any* of those products.

+- If a product category is specified without a subcategory or product type data will be returned for *all* subcategories and types in that category.
+The same applies if a category and subcategory is specified without a product type.

 ---